 Prerequisite: To be be 5 years old in September.

 Objectives: The students will discover the French language through their 5 senses.
 They will hear, see, touch, smell, and taste through fun and varied activities conducted in French.
+They will explore the imaginary world of storytelling through the manual and story boxes.

 Les Petits Matous 2